 You Can Get a Car Title Loan in Any State.

 As car loans are easily available in most major states in the country, it has led many to believe that it is available in all the states.
 The same can be said for mortgage loans and even some types of installment loans.
 You are able to use your house as collateral or take out an unsecured cash advance in most states.
-Unfortunately, that is not the case with online car title loans, especially Southeast states like West Virginia and Arkansas.
+Unfortunately, that is not the case with online car title loans, especially in Southeast states like West Virginia and Arkansas.
 There are movements underway to expand the service to other states and also allow title loan refinances.
 People sometimes need quick access to emergency funding even with bad credit or with no source of income.
 States like Florida and Texas have hundreds, maybe even thousands of local companies that provide 24 hour vehicle equity funding.
 Take the city of Miami for example.
 You can drive through most neighborhoods and see a local title pawn company that provides funding in person or online.
 Simply put, you need to know where to look!

 A breakdown of states that have legalized car title loans are:

 - New Hampshire